semgrep/semgrep-docs/docs/semgrep-cloud-platform/dashboard.md

 ![Screenshot of dashboard view](/img/dashboard-view.png)

-The Dashboard is an overview of your organization’s security posture from data aggregated within the Semgrep Cloud Platform.
+The Semgrep Cloud Platform Dashboard is an overview of your organization’s security posture from data aggregated within the Semgrep Cloud Platform.
 With these metrics you can:

 * View recurring security issues, consequently taking action on them.
 * Improve communication between developer teams and security teams.